ThaiHipster/screenshot-analyzer/README.md

 ## Usage

 ### Time Tracking Features
-1. The system automatically starts tracking when you open your computer for the first time each day
+1. The system starts tracking when you open your computer for the first time each day
-2. You'll receive a notification when the tracking system is running
+2. (upcoming) You'll receive a notification when the tracking system is running
-3. The system automatically pauses when your computer is closed or locked
+3. (upcoming) The system pauses when your computer is closed or locked
-4. At 5:00 PM (configurable), the system will:
+4. (upcoming) At 5:00 PM (configurable), the system will:
    - Generate a daily analysis report
    - Send a notification when the analysis is complete
    - Save detailed metrics about your day